Overview

 Tags not substituted → Ensure the tag names match your lead fields and that you used the tag picker.

 Incorrect or missing data in payload → Check your field mappings and tag assignments.
+Remember that Ping payloads will always include partial information, and once accepted by your client, the system will send the Post payload with full information.

 Delivery errors for XML/JSON → Confirm content-type headers and payload format are acceptable to the client.